 Jellyfish are one of the more common animals encountered by visitors to Chesapeake Bay and nearby coastal waters, especially during summer.
-The most common jellyfish in the summertime Bay, and the one most responsible for stinging swimmers, is the sea nettle Chrysaora quinquecirrha.
+The most common jellyfish in the summertime Bay, and the one most responsible for stinging swimmers, is the bay nettle Chrysaora chesapeakei.

 Here you can

 - discover how to identify different jellyfish species,

 - learn how to avoid and treat jellyfish stings

 - explore the role that jellyfish play in marine food webs.